davebaird/parallel-prefork-ipc/README.md

         ...
     }

-Coderefs are called with the parent object, the child PID and the payload sent from the child:
+Callbacks are passed the parent object, the child PID and the payload sent from the child:

     $coderef->($self, $kidpid, $payload) ;